 Don’t Take Yourself Too Seriously

+The secret to your success is having fun.
 Learn to laugh at yourself, especially during impossible situations.
 You’ll loosen up and be less offended by random things.

 Learn to make others laugh as well.
 They’ll appreciate you more for making them feel good.

 Below is funny audio clip I made when I was consulting with Personal Capital part-time in 2014.
 I was given a massive amount of copy to read in under a minute for an ad on Sirius Satellite Radio.